Interstate 69 in Indiana: Lawsuits

 Opposition groups, including various community groups and local governments, cited environmental issues and the cost of extending I-69.
 Opponents of SITR protested the I-69 extension, including petition signing by more than 144,000 Hoosiers along the proposed I-69 corridor and mass mailings of opposition to Governor Daniels.
 Other acts of protest included the vandalizing of the Indiana Statehouse by protesters who spray-painted "I-69 is the enemy" and "No I-69" on the side of the limestone building.
 In 2005, activists opposed to the extension set fire to I-69 project offices near Bloomington.
 In 2007, a group performed a mock eviction of the I-69 project office in Oakland City.

-There have been mixed opinions of the project.
+There were mixed opinions of the project.
 The routing was strongly opposed in Bloomington and Martinsville, while there was strong support in Evansville and Washington.
 The US Navy also supported the routing because it would provide access to NSWC Crane Division.
 The new route was also supported by the Teamsters Union, which represents many truck drivers, the American Trucking Associations, and several trade unions representing the construction industry.
-Residents of Bloomington and Martinsville both opposed upgrading SR 37 to I-69.
+Some residents of Bloomington and Martinsville both opposed upgrading SR 37 to I-69.
 The greatest support for I-69 was in Indiana's far southwestern counties and Evansville.
-Since the southwest corner is the only region not served by an Interstate Highway to Indianapolis, officials in southwest Indiana alleged that highway opponents are blocking I-69 construction in an attempt to further isolate the region from the remainder of the state.
+Since the southwest corner was the only region not served by an Interstate Highway to Indianapolis, officials in southwest Indiana contended that highway opponents were blocking I-69 construction in an attempt to further isolate the region from the remainder of the state.
 To the west, communities along US 41 favored the presently selected alignment in lieu of the only other feasible routing: I-70 to Terre Haute, then US 41 south to Evansville.